 Inverbain was not so much a hamlet as a house and attendant buildings and, though it has shrunk a little, was never very much larger.
 There I saw signs for a footpath that, had I taken it that morning, would have led me on an inland route direct from Applecross.

-The road calmed a little as it approached the head of Loch Shieldaig, relenting on its decision to deny me a view.
+As requested, the road did indeed calm a little as it approached the head of Loch Shieldaig, and even relented on its previous decision to deny me any kind of view.
 I could now see Shieldaig on the other side of the loch and, to its right, the A896 road leading to it.